mkornyev/FLP-Inventory/README.md

 * Make starter staff superuser and volunteer account

 * Finally run the server on port 80 (still using docker exec, `python manage.py runserver 80`.
 For exact commands you can scroll the bash history)

+### Deployment (Ongoing)

+The AWS/EC2 deployment of the FLP Inventory app is managed using Docker Compose.
+You will need to ensure that the SQLite database file, `db.sqlite3`, is moved into the `deploy` directory.
+Additionally, you will need to copy the `env` file from Google Drive (containing deployment secrets) to the `deploy` directory (i.e., `deploy/env`).
+To launch the server, you should run:

+	$ docker-compose up -d

+To check on the state of the server via its logs, you can run:

+	$ docker-compose logs

+To shutdown the server, you should run:

+	$ docker-compose down

+To restart an already-running server, you should run:

+	$ docker-compose restart

+Note that all of the above commands should be run from the root of this directory.